 Known for its stunning natural beauty and historical significance, with its dramatic cliffs and lush valleys, Saint Helena provides a picturesque setting for outdoor exploration and adventure.
 The island’s location provides opportunities for unforgettable marine wildlife encounters.

-Getting to know the underwater world has been, and still is, one of my favourite things.
-When you start your journey of free diving or scuba diving, you’re introduced to a new alien world.
-There's a multitude of unknown creatures all around.
-Everything seems weird and wonderful, and you feel like you're discovering new animals on every dive.
-This is always exciting.
-In this article, I make use of examples from our local marine life in False Bay, Cape Town.
+Getting to know the underwater world has always been one of my favorite things.
+When you start free diving or scuba diving, you’re introduced to a new alien world with unknown creatures.
+Everything seems strange and remarkable, and you feel like you’re discovering new animals on every dive.
+This is always thrilling.
+In this article, I use examples from the local marine life in False Bay, Cape Town.

 Our program includes all the scuba dive courses taking you from novice to a PADI Pro.
 You will learn practical work skills like gear maintenance, compressor operator, retail, customer service, professionalism, computer skills, and marketing & sales.
 All of this is integrated with our special Life Skills Courses which promote personal development and include: communication, conflict, a growth mindset, time management, self-awareness, and more.